John Wayne Gacy: 1976

 One month after his divorce was finalized, Gacy abducted and murdered 18-year-old Darrell Samson.
 He was last seen alive in Chicago on April 6, 1976.
-Gacy buried him under the dining room, with a section of cloth lodged in his throat.
-Five weeks later, on the afternoon of May 14, 15-year-old Randall Reffett disappeared shortly after returning to his Uptown home from a dental appointment.
-He was last seen by his grandmother later that afternoon.
+Gacy buried him under the dining room, with cloth lodged in his throat.
+On May 14, 15-year-old Randall Reffett disappeared shortly after returning home from a dental appointment.
 Hours after Reffett was last seen by his family, 14-year-old Samuel Stapleton vanished as he walked home from his sister's apartment.
-He and Reffett were close acquaintances; both were buried together in the crawl space, and investigators believe the two were murdered the same evening.
+He and Reffett were close acquaintances; they were buried together in the crawl space, and investigators believe the two were murdered the same evening.

-On June 3, Gacy killed a 17-year-old Lakeview teenager named Michael Bonnin.
-He disappeared while traveling from Chicago to Waukegan.
+On June 3, Gacy killed 17-year-old Michael Bonnin, who disappeared while traveling from Chicago to Waukegan.
 Gacy strangled Bonnin with a ligature and buried him under the spare bedroom.
-Ten days later, Gacy murdered a 16-year-old Uptown youth named William Carroll and buried him in a common grave in the crawl space.
+Ten days later, Gacy murdered 16-year-old William Carroll and buried him in a common grave in the crawl space.
 Carroll seems to have been the first of four victims known to have been murdered between June 13 and August 6, 1976.
-Three were between 16 and 17 years old, and one unidentified murder victim appears to have been an adult.
+Three were between 16 and 17 years old, and one unidentified victim appears to have been an adult.

-On August 5, a 16-year-old Minnesota youth named James Haakenson is last known to have phoned his family, possibly from Gacy's home.
+On August 5, 16-year-old James Haakenson is last known to have phoned his family, possibly from Gacy's home.
 Haakenson died of suffocation.
-His body was buried in the crawl space beneath the body of a 17-year-old Bensenville youth named Rick Johnston, who was last seen alive on August 6.
+His body was buried in the crawl space beneath 17-year-old Rick Johnston, who was last seen alive on August 6.